 A view from the walled city

 walled city.
 But don’t think for a second that those walls hem it in.
 Like Belfast, Northern Ireland’s second city is in mid-leap – jumping from a turbulent history into a very bright future.
-And the result - Derry-Londonderry is proud recipient of the inaugural UK City of Culture 2013.
+Just 15 years ago, who would have thought Derry-Londonderry would be the inaugural UK City of Culture?

 This is a city growing in confidence by the day.